NCREASE/PowerBI_Dashboard/README.md

 # My Power BI Dashboard Portfolio📊

 <<<<<<< HEAD
 Data Nerds!
 This repository is a collection of Power BI dashboards I've developed.
-It tracks my journey in usingPower BI, from foundational reports to more advanced interactive analyses, all aimed at turning data into clear, actionable insights.
+It tracks my journey in using Power BI, from foundational reports to more advanced interactive analyses, all aimed at turning data into clear, actionable insights.
 =======
 Data Nerds!
 This repository contains the Power BI dashboards I've developed.
 It tracks my journey in using Power BI, from foundational reports to more advanced interactive analyses, all aimed at turning data into clear, actionable insights.
 >>>>>>> 51f035f6f2ad6e55f2e88181351d938d965f6da8